troglobit/xplugd/README.md

 Build & Install
 ---------------

-To build xplugd you need standard X11, X11 input, and Xrandr development files.
+To build `xplugd` you need the standard libraries and header files for X11, X11 input, and Xrandr.
 On a Debian/Ubuntu system these files can be installed with:

     sudo apt install libx11-dev libxi-dev libxrandr-dev